edam/v-ggetopt/README.md

 -------------------------------------------

 To use `getopt_long()` and `getopt_long_cli()`, you must pass in an array of `OptDef`s.
-These define the available options, but can also define help strings, which can be used by `print_help()` to generate some sensible-looking help text.
+These define the available options, but they can also define help strings, which can be used by `print_help()` to generate some sensible-looking help text.